Aircraft emergency frequency: Use

 Both guard frequencies can be used by any aircraft in distress or experiencing an emergency and in addition it can be used by air traffic control to warn aircraft if they are about to fly into restricted or prohibited airspace.

 Guard frequencies can be used for distress calls, such as Mayday calls, and urgency calls, such as Pan-pan calls.

 Aircraft will also be contacted on 121.5 MHz when intercepted by air defence aircraft, to ask for identification and intentions and to pass on instructions.

 Misuse

 ICAO Annex 10, Volume V, § 4.1.3.1.1 states "the emergency channel (121.5 MHz) shall be used only for genuine emergency purposes".

 A misuse of the frequency can result in punishment.
 In the United States, Federal Communications Commission (FCC) rules prohibit false distress calls and superfluous communications.
 If the FCC Enforcement Bureau identifies an individual breaking these rules, they can be subject to a fine of up to $19,246 for a single violation and up to $144,344 for an ongoing violation.
 FCC may also confiscate radio equipment and file for criminal charges.

+However, it is also common for pilots in the US to meow or otherwise make animal noises on the frequency.
+This practice has been controversial among pilots and air traffic controllers, with the Federal Aviation Administration (FAA) moving to investigate an April 2026 meowing incident on two regional airliners at Ronald Reagan Washington National Airport.

 In the United Kingdom, pilots may make "Practice PAN" or "Training Fix" calls.
 Practice Mayday calls are not permitted.